 SDOH data enrichment can be facilitated through the data anonymization platforms like Datavant, Health Verity, Definitie Health or Prognos Health.
 Your collaborators at Snowflake, AWS, DataBricks can help facilitate your access to the SDOH elements or call us!

-With over 25 years of data industry experience, Lisa owns a deep knowledge and understanding of customer purchasing behaviors and the markets they represent.
+With over 25 years of data industry experience, Lisa owns a deep knowledge and understanding of actionable data and predictive outcomes.
 She is passionate about architecting data-driven solutions that fit customer needs and helping them exceed their business goals.
 She owns avid listening skills, has an insatiable sense of curiosity, and loves to network with like-minded professionals.